A comparison between initialization strategies for the infinite hidden Markov model: Simulation study

 To explore a wide range of data-generating conditions, we vary

-where $K$ represent the number of states, $P$ the number of variables and $T$ the time dimensionality of the dataset.
-Moreover, $\omega$ is the overlap measure, which quantifies the degree of separation between clusters or regimes.
-This parameter is defined following \cite{maitra2010simulating} and controls the expected probability of overlap between two distinct clusters.
-To generate realistic cluster configurations, we rely on the \textbf{MixSim} \texttt{R} package \citep{melnykov2012mixsim}, which provides direct control over $\omega$.
-Figure~\ref{fig:simdatoverlap} provides an illustration of how $\omega$ influences cluster uncertainty, highlighting that a smaller $\omega$ yields well-separated clusters (left panel), whereas a larger value indicates greater overlap (right panel).
+where $K$ represents the number of states, $P$ the number of variables and $T$ the time dimensionality of the dataset.
+Moreover, $\omega$ is the overlap measure, which quantifies the degree of separation between regimes, {essentially controlling for the expected overlap probability between distinct clusters \citep{maitra2010simulating}. } { As an example, consider the case of two Gaussian components, and define the pairwise overlap as $ \omega_{ij} = \omega_{j|i} + \omega_{i|j}, $ where

+The \textit{average} overlap is then computed as $ \omega = \frac{2}{K(K-1)} \sum_{i<j} \omega_{ij}. $ We make use of the \textbf{MixSim} \texttt{R} package \citep{melnykov2012mixsim}, which generates mean vectors \(\boldsymbol{\mu}_k\) and covariance matrices \(\boldsymbol{\Sigma}_k\) matching the desired overlap level \(\omega\) via random initialization followed by iterative rescaling of the covariance matrices until the target overlap is achieved.
+This design avoids reliance on a single covariance configuration and introduces controlled variability in cluster shape and dispersion, yielding a more robust assessment of performance across different covariance structures. } Figure~\ref{fig:simdatoverlap} provides an illustration of how $\omega$ influences cluster uncertainty, highlighting that a smaller $\omega$ yields well-separated clusters (left panel), whereas a larger value indicates greater overlap (right panel).

-For each combination of $\omega$, $K$, $T$ and $P$, we generate $50$ independent replications, resulting in a total of $3\,200$ datasets.
+For each combination of $\omega$, $K$, $T$ and $P$, we generate $50$ independent replications, resulting in a total of $800$ datasets for each initialization method.
 Each dataset is then fitted with an iHMM using the four initialization strategies described in Section~\ref{sec:init} (uniform, $k$-means, pam, and mixtures).
 Unless otherwise stated, we employ $1\,500$ iterations of the beam sampler without burn-in or thinning to assess the convergence speed.

-We evaluate the classification accuracy and the convergence speed of each initialization method by employing the Adjusted Rand Index \citep[ARI,][]{hubert:1985} computed between true and estimated sequences of latent states, and across all random seeds and iterations.
-ARI measures the extent to which two partitions overlap: let us denote with $C^{(m)}=\{C_1^{(m)},\ldots,C_h^{(m)}\}$ the partition obtained with a generic clustering algorithm, which yields $h$ clusters on a set of $n$ elements, and with $C^{(r)}=\{C_1^{(r)},\ldots,C_{d}^{(r)}\}$ the real clustering, consisting of $d$ groups.
-Consider the following contingency table
+We evaluate the classification accuracy and the convergence speed of each initialization method by employing the Adjusted Rand Index \citep[ARI,][]{hubert:1985} computed between true and estimated sequences of latent states.\footnote{{See the Supplementary Material for a detailed definition of the ARI.}} In our simulation study, {for each configuration of the simulation parameters $T, P, K$ and $\omega$,} we summarize the ARI across seeds, iterations, {and across all remaining simulation settings not fixed in the given configuration,} and report the summary statistics at convergence of the beam sampler.